 Commissioner Megan Gilman

-Gilman, from Edwards, holds a Bachelor’s Degree in Mechanical Engineering and has done extensive work on energy issues for ratepayers, as well as within the utility industry.
-Gilman spent 14 years working as a small business owner, where she was deeply involved in energy use in the built environment working on projects in various countries.
+Gov. Jared Polis has reappointed Megan Gilman to her second term as a PUC Commissioner, subject to senate confirmation.
+Commissioner Gilman's appointment hearing will occur during the 2024 legislative session.
+Gilman was first appointed in March 2020 for a four-year term.
+An Edwards resident, she holds a Bachelor's Degree in Mechanical Engineering and has extensive experience working on energy issues for ratepayers, as well as within the utility industry.
+She spent 14 years working as a small business owner, during which she was deeply involved in energy usage in the built environment, working on projects in multiple countries.

 Commissioner Megan Gilman